-We have begun what we expect to be our last cross-country trip.
-It will be our seventh time to the East Coast, and we are looking to fill in some holes in our travel map as well as revisit some favorites.
-When we return we will be selling our M380 coach.
+This was likely our last cross-country trip.
+It was our seventh time to the East Coast, and we were looking to fill in some holes in our travel map as well as revisit some favorites.
+When are now selling our M380 coach.

 I'm not sure if Nikki has ever been swimming 3 days in a row before in her 7-1/2 years!
 She got to swim twice in the Columbia at Pasco, and then again here at the head of Lake Coeur d'Alene.
 Likely get to go again tomorrow.
 We waited until temps got below 90 in the evening, for our comfort, not hers.

 We still swim her on a long line, or we would never get her out of the water.
 Not sure if she will ever calm down enough for that.

 This was in Butte, I-90 westbound Read online that there were 4 inside, with only one injury (broken arm).
 Distracted driving blamed; the driver drifted left and couldn't correct before hitting the guard rail.

 The deer on the far right came bounding up the bank and I was sure that either I was going to hit it, or it was going to hit me.
 Hit the brakes, but I couldn't slow much at all.
 Could be that the sound of my Jake-Brake startled it; anyway it stopped right at the pavement edge.
 Out of vision for the dashcam at that point.